George Simion: Founding of AUR

 In the 2024 parliamentary election on 1 December for the Senate and Chamber of Deputies, between the first and anticipated second round of the presidential election, Simion was re-elected deputy for his Bucharest seat, while his party became the second largest in both houses, with the incumbent National Coalition for Romania losing its majority.
 On 23 December, a new government was formed with AUR in opposition.

 Professional activity

 Simion had a company founded in 2009, initially in the IT field.
 It turned into an online clothing store, and eventually into a physical one.
 In 2009, he also compiled a hip-hop album.
 In August 2024, Simion admitted to committing tax evasion when he sold branded clothing, ultras products, and firecrackers to football fans.
-Between 2012 and 2020, Simion worked as marketing director at Ideal Proiect Arhitecture & Design, a company of future party colleague, Dorin Marius Lulea.
+Between 2012 and 2020, Simion worked as marketing director at Ideal Proiect Arhitecture & Design, a company of future party colleague, Marius Dorin Lulea.

 2024 and 2025 presidential elections

 2024

 Simion stood in the 2024 Romanian presidential election, finishing fourth in the first round on 24 November with 13.9 per cent, behind independent candidate Călin Georgescu, USR candidate Elena Lasconi and Social Democratic prime minister Marcel Ciolacu.
 Georgescu, who Simion had endorsed for prime minister in 2020 and 2021, achieved a surprise victory in the first round with 22.9 per cent of the vote against USR candidate Elena Lasconi, with Simion announcing his endorsement of Georgescu for the second round on 8 December.
 However, two days before then, the Romanian Constitutional Court annulled the election results due to accusations of Russian interference.
 Simion criticised the ruling, framing it as a coup d'état orchestrated by the Romanian political elite.